Evo-F/arania-world/kingdoms/chingua.md

 The most relevant Minor Houses are:
 - House Mynham, a longstanding vassal of House Kolir.
-- House Redd
+- House Redd, one of the oldest noble houses in Ch'ingua.
-- House Ardent
+- House Ardent, a distant branch of [[house_aran|House Aran]] granted control of Luster following House Dire's ascension.
 - House Seabury

 ### Extinct Houses